 Illinois Coalition for the Fair Sentencing of Children

-On June 25, 2012 the U.S. Supreme Court issued a revolutionary decision in Miller v.
+On June 25, 2012, the U.S. Supreme Court issued a landmark decision in Miller v.
 Alabama, prohibiting mandatory life sentences for homicide offenses committed by juveniles.

 On March 20, 2014, the Illinois Supreme Court held in People v.
 Addolfo Davis that the U.S. Supreme Court’s 2012 ruling in Miller was retroactive.
 Read the CFJC's press release for more information.

 On December 1, 2014, the U.S. Supreme Court denied the Cook County State’s Attorney’s Office and the Illinois Attorney General’s petition for certiorari asking the Court to consider an appeal in People v.
 Addolfo Davis.
 This means that the Davis decision will stand and that approximately 80 individuals who were under 18 at the time of their offense, and whose life-without-parole sentences were imposed without any opportunity to consider their age, development, education, home environment or even the particular circumstances of the offense, will have the opportunity to be resentenced.

 The CFJC currently represents some of the individuals serving juvenile life without parole, and CFJC attorneys coordinate with attorneys in Illinois and around the country regarding this issue.
 If you are interested in learning more about this effort, please contact firstname.lastname@example.org.